Check for malwareNicole Fornabaio/Rd.com, iStock

 Make sure that spyware, malware (malicious software), or a virus hasn’t infected your computer.
 The symptoms are slow processing, a new home page on your web browser that you didn’t actively choose, messages that you are infected from a program other than your anti-virus program, or unsolicited offers for extra software when you’re not using a web browser, according to Michael Schwehr, founder of JumpStart Computing in Alexandria, Virginia.
 Scan your computer with your the anti-virus program you already have (Windows 10 comes with it’s own anti-virus program incorporated into Windows Defender), or download additional malware-detecting programs such as Malwarebytes Anti-Malware or McAfee Security Scan Plus.
-Watch out for these Internet security risks, straight from the cyberscammers themselves.
+Watch out for these signs you’re about to be hacked.